sayamsingla2000/LightGCN_MovieLens/README.md

 #### Update

+A new class is made called Loader2() for movielens100k dataset

 2020-09:
 * Change the print format of each epoch
 * Add Cpp Extension in  `code/sources/`  for negative sampling.
 To use the extension, please install `pybind11` and `cppimport` under your environment